How Does CBD Work?

 What is CBD?

 CBD is an abbreviation for Cannabidiol, a chemical compound found in both hemp and traditional cannabis plants.
 The two plants are part of the Cannabis family and look very similar.
-The most important difference is that hemp contains little to no Tetrahydrocannabinol (THC), the compound that produces the psychoactive effects in traditional cannabis.
+The most important difference is that hemp contains little to no Tetrahydrocannabinol (THC).
+The compound that produces the psychoactive effects in traditional cannabis.
 To be legally classified and sold as hemp, it can’t contain more than 0.3% THC by volume.
 That’s a very tiny amount and no matter how much hemp-based CBD you consume, you will never feel “high.”

 How is CBD Made?

 Most CBD products use a form of CBD oil that’s extracted from the harvested hemp plant.
-Common extraction methods use carbon dioxide, olive oil, dry ice, or solvents such as ethanol, alcohol, or butane to break down and separate the CBD from the other compounds in the plant.
+Common extraction methods use carbon dioxide, olive oil, dry ice, or solvents such as ethanol, alcohol, or butane.
+To break down and separate the CBD from the other compounds in the plant.
 The CBD oil is then combined with other elements to create the finished product.
 CBD oil is now found in a variety of products such as tinctures, lotions, balms, cosmetics, infused edibles, beverages, and vape cartridges.

 How CBD Works

-Back in the 1990s, scientists discovered that our bodies have a natural “endocannabinoid system”(ECS) that helps keep us in a healthy balance called “homeostasis.”
+Back in the 1990s, scientists discovered that our bodies have a natural “endocannabinoid system”(ECS).
+That helps keep us in a healthy balance called “homeostasis.”
 The remarkable thing is that the endogenous cannabinoid molecules already in our bodies closely resemble the phytocannabinoid molecules found in cannabis.
 This is why scientists named the ECS the endocannabinoid system.
-It’s almost as if humans (and all mammals) are naturally wired for the health benefits that THC and CBD provide in replenishing our ECS.
+It’s almost as if humans (and all mammals) are naturally wired for the health benefits.
+That THC and CBD provide in replenishing our ECS.

 Essentially, our ECS is made up of “receptors” that are found in different parts of our bodies.
 Some are identified as CB1 and CB2 receptors as they have different functions.
-They act much like a data or broadcast network, and when you add phytocannabinoids like CBD into your body, it signals the ECS to help the body achieve homeostasis and repair itself where needed.
+They act much like a data or broadcast network, and when you add phytocannabinoids like CBD into your body.
+It signals the ECS to help the body achieve homeostasis and repair itself where needed.
 In other words, CBD transmits and sometimes blocks neurotransmitter signals and affects organ functions that directly or indirectly influence how our bodies work.

-At first, researchers thought that our CB receptors were only found in our brain, spinal cord, and nervous system, but scientists later found that receptors are present throughout the body.
+At first, researchers thought that our CB receptors were only found in our brain, spinal cord, and nervous system.
+But scientists later found that receptors are present throughout the body.
 CB1 receptors are primarily found in the brain and central nervous system and in various organs including the liver, kidneys, and lungs.
 CB2 receptors are found mostly in cell membranes in the immune system, our gastrointestinal system, and the spleen.

 Current research indicates that THC directly connects with CB1 receptors in the brain affecting pain, emotions, mood, thinking, appetite, memories, and coordination.
-CBD works a bit differently and studies show that it may help in supporting relief from anxiety, pain, nausea, and help with relaxation and sleep.
+CBD works a bit differently and studies show that it may help in supporting relief from anxiety, pain, and nausea, and help with relaxation and sleep.
 It has also shown great promise as an anti-inflammatory agent, especially for topical products.
 Some very specific, FDA-approved CBD oil products help fight epilepsy by slowing or blocking messages to the brain that result in seizures.
 They also change calcium levels and decrease inflammation in the brain thought to contribute to seizures.

 One way CBD works in our bodies is that researchers believe CBD inhibits an enzyme called Fatty Acid Amide Hydrolase (FAAH), the primary molecule responsible for breaking down and recycling endocannabinoids.
 As a result, CBD seems to encourage the body to better utilize and produce the cannabinoids in our system to help maintain homeostasis when we’re out of balance.